-During my time with SOAR, I have successfully overseen the design, manufacturing, testing, and integration of two unique solid rocket motor assemblies in 2024 and 2025.
-These rocket motors were used successfully in the 2024 Spaceport America Cup and the 2025 International Rocket Engineering Competition, where the team competed to fly a rocket to a target altitude of 10,000 feet.
+During my time with SOAR, I successfully oversaw the design, manufacturing, testing, and integration of two unique solid rocket motor designs in 2024 and 2025.
+These motors were used successfully in the 2024 Spaceport America Cup and the 2025 International Rocket Engineering Competition, where the team competed to fly a rocket to a target altitude of 10,000 feet.

 PAX 1 - Flight on a SOAR N-3350 Turbo Motor